-This is intended to help families heal from the effects of substance abuse.
-Frequently used in families with teenagers with substance abuse issues, however, all families effected from substance use disorders benefit from family therapy.
+This is intended to help family members heal from the effects of substance abuse.
+Frequently used in families with teenagers with substance abuse issues, however, all families affected from substance use disorders benefit from family therapy.

 Motivational interviewing helps expand upon a person’s readiness to make a change and adjust behavior that is negatively impacting their lives.